operasoftware/toolkit/README.md

 All JavaScript frameworks are intended for rendering Web pages which work across a variety of browsers with diversified support for latest HTML5+ features.
 That results in compromises and requires a number of techniques to make this possible - transpilation, polyfills, external live-reload servers to name a few.

 A solution dedicated for a single browser asks for a different approach, an attempt to use as many tools provided by the browser itself as possible.
 Support for async/await, object spread and other syntactic sugar allows to write nifty code without any need of transpilation.
-Native templating system - Bragi - makes possible to describe rendered DOM elements and components with arrays and objects.
+Native templating system makes possible to describe rendered DOM elements and components with arrays and objects.
 Single execution environment pushes away the worries of browser compatibility issues.
 DevTools workspaces provide built-in live reload system, neither external tools nor constant builds and browser restarts are necessary.

 ## Design principles